Fox's Book of Martyrs

 missionaries was at hand.
 But the next day Mr. Gouger's property, to the amount

-of fifty thousand dollars, was taken and carried to the palace.
-The officers,
+of fifty thousand dollars, was taken and carried to

-on their return, politely informed me, they should
+the palace.
+The officers, on their return, politely informed me,

-information, and accordingly made preparations to
+obliged for this information, and accordingly made

-receive them, by secreting as many little articles as possible; together with
+preparations to receive them, by secreting as many

-considerable silver, as I knew, if the war should be protracted, we should be
+the war should be protracted, we should be in a state

-have ventured on such a step.
+should not have ventured on such a step.

 "The

-following morning, the royal treasurer, Prince Tharyawadees,
+following morning, the royal treasurer, Prince Tharyawadees, Chief Woon, and

-future our steady friend, attended by forty or fifty followers, came to take
+Koung-tone Myoo-tsa, who was in future our steady friend, attended by forty or

-possession of all we had.
-I treated them civilly, gave them chairs to sit on,
+fifty followers, came to take possession of all we had.
+I treated them civilly,

-tea and sweetmeats for their refreshment; and justice obliges me to say that
+gave them chairs to sit on, tea and sweetmeats for their refreshment; and

-they conducted the business of confiscation with more regard to my feelings
+justice obliges me to say that they conducted the business of confiscation with

-than I should have thought it possible for Burmese officers to exhibit.
-The
+more regard to my feelings than I should have thought it possible for Burmese

-three officers, with one of the royal secretaries, alone entered the house;
+officers to exhibit.
+The three officers, with one of the royal secretaries,

-their attendants were ordered to remain outside.
-They saw I was deeply
+to remain outside.
+They saw I was deeply affected, and

-painful for them to take possession of property not their own, but they were
+them to take possession of property not their own, but they were

 compelled thus to do by order of the king.